 As disclosed in j) above the Trust has recognised the value of its leasehold property at a valuation prepared on behalf of the Education and Skills Funding Agency.
-This property is depreciated over the life of the lease, which in most cases is 125 years/average remaining life.
+This property is then depreciated over the useful economic life in accordance with the Trust's accounting policies.